Polkadot vs. Cosmos

 “Ways for two economically sovereign and technologically diverse chains to communicate with each other.”

 In other words, bridges are what make it possible to connect blockchains together, like Bitcoin and Ethereum.
-In fact, Polkadot even has a grant program that can fund developers who want to create bridges between other blockchains using Polkadot.
+In fact, Polkadot even has a grant program that can fund developers who want to create bridges between other blockchains using Polkadot, which may see innovation on Polkadot growing just like the DeFi space.

 In practice the Polkadot bridges and the Cosmos IBC protocol function in a similar fashion and they both enable a similar outcome: interoperability.

-There are many important use cases for an interoperability network like those being provided by Cosmos and Polkadot.
-However, it remains to be seen whether the two competing protocols can both flourish in the long run.
+There is a great use case for an interoperability network like what’s being provided by Cosmos and Polkadot.
+However, there probably won’t be a demand for two different protocols that do the same thing in the long run.

-Over the long term what we’re likely to see is one of these networks gain the majority of users.
+Over the long term what we’re likely to see is one of these networks gains a majority of users.
 Like a social media platform, one protocol will get the network effect, it will attract all new users, and the other protocol will lose most of its market share.

 Which protocol will win out in the end?
 It’s too soon to tell.
-Polkadot has attracted a lot of developers, and will probably benefit from the experience of creator Gavin Wood, who was formerly Chief Technology Officer of Ethereum.
-However, the Cosmos SDK developer toolkit is truly unique and offers a ton of value to people who want to build their own blockchain.
+The Polkadot DOT token is doing better in terms of price, as it’s now solidly in the top 10 crypto rankings.
+However, the Cosmos SDK developer toolkit is truly unique and offers a ton of developer advantages and value to people who want to build their own blockchain.

 The core idea for both blockchains is that they force developers to build on a secondary layer.
-This is very different from a project like Ethereum, where for now at least, all of the applications run on the base layer.
+This is very different from a project like Ethereum.
+On Ethereum, at least for now, all of the applications run on the base layer.

 Polkadot and Cosmos both offer a scalable development environment as well as a way to connect third party blockchains together.
-Given the similarities between the two projects, it will be interesting to see which one the market favors in the long run, and it might come down to which of the blockchains can achieve adoption the fastest.
+Given the similarities between the two projects, it will be interesting to see which one the market favors in the long run.

 This content is for informational purposes only and is not investment advice.
 You should consult a qualified licensed advisor before engaging in any transaction.